MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/azure-digital-twins-query-request-plugin.md

 ---
 # azure_digital_twins_query_request plugin

-Runs an Azure Digital Twins query as part of the KQL query.
+The azure_digital_twins_query_request plugin runs an Azure Digital Twins query as part of a Kusto Query Language query.

-Using the plugin, you can reason across data in both Azure Digital Twins and any data source accessible through the Kusto Query Language (KQL).
-For example, you can use the plugin to contextualize time series data in Kusto by joining it with knowledge graph data held in Azure Digital Twins.
+Using the plugin, you can reason across data in both Azure Digital Twins and any data source accessible through the Kusto Query Language.
+For example, you can use the plugin to contextualize time series data in a Kusto query by joining it with knowledge graph data held in Azure Digital Twins.

 ## Syntax